ProfSFrink/Basic-C-Sharp-Projects/README.md

 An assignment utilising string functions.
 First an example of concatenating three strings together, then using the ToUpper() method to convert a string to upper case and using a StringBuilder object to create a paragraph within a string but by adding one sentence at a time using the append method.

 ## 25 - ARRAYS AND LISTS TUTORIAL [(CODE)]()
 A tutorial video covering arrays and lists within C#.
 Firstly we cover how to instantiate an array and fill it with values before creating a second array and filling it with values upon instantiation, then outputing elements of the array to the console.
+The second part of the tutorial covers lists and how to create one, then adding and removing elements along with outputting to the display.